alchemyplatform/aa-sdk/site/signers/contributing.md

 };
 ```

 In that section, add documentation introducing the value prop of your Signer, how to initialize the Signer object, and how to call each method.
-The example above shows the items you'll need to include if you chose to have your Signer implement the `SmartAccountAuthenticator` interface.
+The example above shows the items you will need to include if you chose to have your Signer implement the `SmartAccountAuthenticator` interface.

 ### 2.2 Add an integration guide

-You'll want to add an integration guide that walks through step-by-step how to use your Signer implementation in `aa-signers` with the other building blocks, namely smart accounts and provider clients.
+You will want to add an integration guide that walks through step-by-step how to use your Signer implementation in `aa-signers` with the other building blocks, namely smart accounts and provider clients.

 Find the `Choosing a Signer` item in the `sidebar` and add a new entry in `items`.
 The `text` property of the entry is what will be visible in the sidebar and the `link` property should be `kebab-case`.
 Place it above the `Externally Owned Account` guide: